This piece first ran in July 2015

 Yet when it comes to our salvation, the state of our home is about as important as last year’s junk mail.
 After all, when God looks at us, He sees a beloved child redeemed by His blood and made righteousness through the righteousness of Christ.
 He doesn’t see our oven.

 Our homemaking doesn’t matter.

 Only Christ matters.
 In Christ, we are freed from the burden of getting our lives right.
 We are liberated from the need to feed our families the perfect diet or to incorporate Lutheran hymnody into our daily lives.
-We are accounted as righteous as the perfect homemaker who ever lived, as if we were an unfallen version of Eve.
+We are counted as righteous as the most perfect homemaker who ever lived; as if we were an unfallen version of Eve.

 Once we comprehend this (and it is the sort of liberating truth that we must hear again and again, in and out of church) the world looks different.

 Suddenly, an article about how to stay on top of the laundry doesn’t have to be a source of guilt and shame.
 Staying on top of the laundry doesn’t matter, and yet it is breathtakingly good.
 Managing a house to the best of our abilities is a way to create something beautiful.
 It is to be like Michelangelo as he painted the Sistine Chapel or Antonio Stradivari when he created violins.
 Toast crumbs, dust bunnies, and all, it is the beauty of real life, and that makes it far more important and lovely than the transient charm of a Martha Stewart photo-spread.